darksparkz21/blackend/README.md

 # blackend

-A Laravel Backpack with Custom Admin.
-Ready for site Deployment.
+A Laravel Backpack with Custom Admin and Restructured Directory, ready for Deployment.